jeffwright13/pytest-tui/README.md

 On Windows, use the ALT key while click-dragging the mouse.
 Mac users can get the same effect with the Option key.

 ## HTML Export
-Specifying option `--tuihtml` on the command line produce an HTML file with expandable/collapsible results/sections.
-This option can be either called by itself, or in conjuction with the other `tui` options.
-The output file is located at `<cwd>/results/output_html.html`.
-By default, the HTML file is automatically launched, just as with the TUIs, using the system default browser upon completion of the test run; and, as with the TUIs, autolaunch can be suppressed by specifying command line topn `--tuin`.
+The HTML output file is located at `<cwd>/pytest_tui_files/output_html.html`.
+By default, the HTML file is automatically launched via browser, just as with the TUIs, using the system default browser upon completion of the test run.
+HTML autolaunch can be suppressed through the configuration console script `tuiconf`.

-`pytest --tuihtml`

-An example of the output is [here](https://drive.google.com/file/d/1p2wwPtLVUwz8Q9fe-B6mPXYqSJ-j7HVL/view?usp=sharing).
-You will notice that the HTML page resembles the

 ## Known Limitations / Issues
 - User interfaces need work: